Publishing Below-Threshold Triangle Counts under Local Weight Differential Privacy: Analysis of two-step algorithm

 \subsection{Precision of the biased estimator}

-In this section, we analyze the expected squared \(\ell_2\)-error of Algorithm~\ref{alg:basis} under the biased estimator \(B'_T\).
+We now provide the analysis of the expected squared \(\ell_2\)-error of Algorithm~\ref{alg:basis} under the biased estimator \(B'_T\) proving Theorem~\ref{thm:bias_err}.
 Randomness arises in two places: (i) Step~1, where incident weight vectors are released via the discrete Laplace query, and (ii) Step~2, where local below-threshold counts are released via the Laplace query.

-\begin{lemma} For a triangle $T \in \Delta$ with triangle weight $w_T$ the expected value of the estimator $B'_T$ is given by
+\begin{lemma} For a triangle \(T \in \Delta\) with triangle weight \(w_T\) the expected value of the estimator \(B'_T\) is given by

-\end{lemma} \begin{proof} Let $T \in \Delta$ with triangle weight $w_T$.
-Denote $w_{vu} + w_{vx} + w'_{ux}$ by $w'_T$.
-Notice that $w'_T = w_{vu} + w_{vx} + w_{ux} + Z = w_T + Z$ where $Z \sim DLap(p)$.
-When $w_T < \lambda$,
+\end{lemma} \begin{proof} Let \(T \in \Delta\) with triangle weight \(w_T\).
+Denote \(w_{vu} + w_{vx} + w'_{ux}\) by \(w'_T\).
+Notice that \(w'_T = w_{vu} + w_{vx} + w_{ux} + Z = w_T + Z\) where \(Z \sim DLap(p)\).
+When \(w_T < \lambda\),

-Since $p = e^{-\varepsilon_1}$, it holds that $|p| < 1$ and we can apply the closed form solution for the geometric series.
+Since \(p = e^{-\varepsilon_1}\), it holds that \(|p| < 1\) and we can apply the closed form solution for the geometric series.

-When $w_T \geq \lambda$, we apply the same techniques to obtain that
+When \(w_T \geq \lambda\), we apply the same techniques to obtain that

 \end{proof}